MARIUCHINAS/SBN-AL/README.md

 Any "a" will be replaced by "c" any "b" will be replaced by "h" any "c" will be replaced by "b" and so on.

 ## Is this serious?
-No this is just a showcase this encryption algorythm is very easy to crack it takes about 0.02 seconds to crack it.
+No this is just a showcase this encryption algorythm it is very easy to crack it takes about 0.02 seconds to crack it.
 The reason for it being so easy to crack is because i havent implemented the letter part of the encryption.